mui/material-ui/docs/pages/blog/2023-toolpad-beta-announcement.md

 ### 1. Drag-and-drop UI builder

-Build UIs by simply dropping components on the canvas.
-The set constraints help you build faster.
+Easily create user interfaces by dragging and dropping pre-built components onto the canvas.
+Utilize constraints to speed up the building process.

 ### 2. Query builder UI

-Quickly intergrate any REST API using a Postman like query builder.
-The query output can be directly wired to components through the binding option in Toolpad.
-It supports writing Javascript.
+A Postman-like query builder allows you to integrate any REST API quickly.
+A binding editor, which supports Javascript, allows you to wire query response directly to the components.

 ### 3. Bring your own components